zhgzhg/LoRaPacketForwarder/README.md

 ## Running LoRa UDP Packet Forwarder

-* Create config.json by copying config.json.template
+* Create config.json by copying config.json.template:
-    * edit the ic_model field to specify the LoRa chip model.
+    * Edit the ic_model field to specify the LoRa chip model.
 Use one of the following supported values below:
         * SX1272
         * SX1273
         * SX1276